rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Now you can decide whether to include the information for the `forCount` field based on provided variables.
+Now you can decide whether to include the information for the `forkCount` field based on provided variables.

 {{< highlight javascript "hl_lines=4" >}}
 {